enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 ..
 IMPORTANT::

-  The region HTML root element, in pages and layouts, must include an attribute with the region name.
+  Each region HTML root element in pages and layouts must include an attribute with the region name.

 URL functions
 ~~~~~~~~~~~~~